Registration

 I don't have a way to pay.
 Can someone else pay the registration fees for me?

-Is it possible to pay in installments?
-Yes , for enrollment in a national degree program.
+Yes, for enrollment in a national degree program.
 Payment in three installments is available for amounts of €100 or more.
 The first installment must be paid by credit card during online registration or when finalizing registration at the registration office.
-At the same time, the other two installments will be set up for automatic debit authorization.
-This payment method is not available if the credit card expires before the final scheduled debit.
+At that time, direct debit authorization will be set up for the remaining two installments.
+This payment method is not available if your credit card expires before the final scheduled payment.

 Before making any payment in three installments, please ensure your credit card is valid for all three installments.